-Pop-up Plays: Lanesboro WW 2 and Beyond, 1948 will be performed two weekends: September 18 and 19, and September 25 and 26 here in Lanesboro.
+Pop-up Plays: Lanesboro WW 2 and Beyond, 1948 were performed two weekends: September 18 and 19, and September 25 and 26 here in Lanesboro.
 Total of 8 performances.

-Walking tours leave at 1 pm or 3 pm each of the four days.
-Register at the door at Sons of Norway Lodge, 200 Parkway Avenue South, Lanesboro, MN.
-Free, but suggested donation of $10 per adult.
+Walking tours left at 1 pm or 3 pm each of the four days.
+Registration at the door at Sons of Norway Lodge, 200 Parkway Avenue South, Lanesboro, MN.
+Free, with suggested donation of $10 per adult.

 7 scenes total.
 Masks required in 3 indoor scenes.
-In case of rain , all scenes will be indoors.
+In case of rain , all scenes were indoors.
 4 blocks total.
 1.5 hours.
 Seating in scenes 1 and 5.
 Feel free to bring a small folding chair for others.

-Pop-up Plays: Lanesboro WW 2 and Beyond will be the sixth show by History Alive Lanesboro; each a unique production of a different era of local history.
-This year you will be surrounded by the 1940’s!
+Pop-up Plays: Lanesboro WW 2 and Beyond is the sixth show by History Alive Lanesboro; each a unique production of a different era of local history.
+You will be surrounded by the 1940’s!
 The audience moves around our historic S.E.
 MN town with character guides to outdoor and indoor scenes in locations of the actual events.
 All locations will be handicapped accessible.
 All shows will move indoors if it rains.
 There are 3 indoor scenes and 4 outdoor scenes.
 We ask audiences to mask for indoor scenes.
 We will follow CDC advice.